bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Announcements

 * (4/7).
-Final project slides are due Tuesday, April 14.
+Final project slides are due _Friday_, April 17 (not Tuesday as in the instructions).
 [Instructions](https://bena-tshishiku.github.io/files/courses/2026-spring/final-project-slides.pdf).
 Please consider feedback on your project outline while working on your slides.
 * (4/3).
 HW8 is posted below.
 There are 4 problems.
 Please keep working on your final presentation!
 * (3/30).
 A final project outline is due Tuesday, April 7.